conorbergin/personal-website/src/routes/contenteditable/+page.md

 <title>Building a Text Editor with contenteditable</title>

-# Building a Text Editor with contenteditable
+# How I built a text editor with contenteditable

 _19 Sep 2023_